AayushNair10/Neuro-Assist/Readme.md

 - ML libraries-> Sklearn,Intel's Optimization for XGBoost,Intel's Extension for Scikit-learn,Intel's Distribution of Modin
 - Deployment -> IDC(Intel Developer Cloud)

-⚠️ This project was developed as part of a team during IDEOZEN Hackathon winner, YANTRA 2024.
+⚠️ This project was developed as part of a team during IDEOZEN Hackathon, YANTRA 2024.
 This repository contains my personal copy and may not reflect contributions from other teammates.

 ## Features